 Arbitration procedures created to increase outcome uncertainty (and therefore reduce disputes) may create overconfidence, and this has been well documented in the context of bargaining .
-Thus, while the uncertainty of arbitrated outcomes was originally thought to help promote voluntary settlements, that same uncertainty may inadvertently reduce settlement rates due to bargainer optimism .
+Thus, while the uncertainty of arbitrated outcomes was originally thought to help promote voluntary settlements that same uncertainty may inadvertently reduce settlement rates due to an increase in bargainer optimism .

 The narcotic effect of arbitration

-Another concern with third-party alternative dispute resolution is that disputants might become dependent on the ADR procedure.
+Another concern with third-party ADR is that disputants might become dependent on the ADR procedure.
 This has been a particular concern with arbitration.
 Labeled the “narcotic” effect of arbitration, this concern is particularly important where disputants face the possibility of recurring disputes, as with wage or grievance negotiations.

-A study using laboratory negotiations of addiction to arbitration shows that learning is slower with arbitration .
-Specifically, bargainers are found to learn from past disputes in the sense that additional past disputes decrease the likelihood of a dispute in the current decision round.
-However, when arbitration is available, some of this effect (the reduced dispute likelihood if bargainers have disputed in the past) is diminished, which the study refers to as a type of narcotic effect .
+A laboratory negotiations study that could inform whether arbitration is addictive shows that learning is slower with arbitration .
+Specifically, bargainers learn from past disputes in the sense that a greater number of past disputes decreases the likelihood of a dispute in the current decision round.
+However, when arbitration is available, some of this effect (the reduced dispute likelihood from bargainers having disputed more in the past) is diminished, which the study refers to as a type of narcotic effect .

-Others find a related but slightly different sort of narcotic effect with conventional and final-offer arbitration in the sense that past use of the arbitration procedure increases the probability of using arbitration in the present.
+Other laboratory studies have found a related but slightly different sort of narcotic effect with conventional and final-offer arbitration, in the sense that past use of the arbitration procedure increases the current probability of using arbitration.

-A benefit of using arbitration is that disputes get “settled” one way or the other, but bargainers are more likely to find acceptable an outcome they have negotiated themselves, not one determined by someone else .
+A benefit of using arbitration is that disputes get “settled” one way or the other, but bargainers are more likely to be satisfied with an outcome they have negotiated themselves, as opposed to an outcome determined by someone else .
 In other words, a negotiated outcome, by definition, is mutually acceptable.
-Such may not be the case with an arbitrated outcome, particularly if the outcome is determined by final-offer rules that guarantee one bargainer’s final offer will be rejected by the arbitrator.
-Acceptability of the settlement outcome may be particularly important for long-term occupational relationships, as opposed to short-term relationships in temporary or seasonal occupations.
+Such may not be the case with an arbitrated outcome, particularly if the outcome is determined by final-offer rules that guarantee one bargainer's final offer will be rejected by the arbitrator.
+Acceptability of the settlement outcome may be particularly important for long-term workplace relationships as compared to short-term relationships in temporary or seasonal occupations.

 The benefits of laboratory studies on dispute resolution

 While it may be expected that more can be learned from “real world” data that occurs naturally in the field, such data are messy in the sense that many uncontrolled factors may differ from one dispute to another.
-For example, properly comparing the effectiveness of conventional arbitration with that of final-offer arbitration, or with mediation, is impossible if only the most difficult disputes, or the disputes with more at stake, are channeled to one procedure over another.
-The only way to fairly compare the effectiveness of different procedures is to create an otherwise identical bargaining environment that differs only in the alternative dispute resolution procedure invoked at impasse.
+For example, properly comparing the effectiveness of conventional arbitration with that of final-offer arbitration (or with mediation) is impossible if only the most difficult disputes, or the disputes with more at stake, are channelled to one procedure over another.
+The only way to fairly compare the effectiveness of different procedures is to create an otherwise identical bargaining environment that differs only in the ADR procedure invoked at impasse.

-Statistical methods can help control for the additional influences on bargaining from real world data, but that is possible only when such influences are quantifiable in a consistent way.
-Even the coding of a procedure used in the field is an issue at times.
+Statistical methods can help control for some factors that may influence bargaining outcomes in naturally occurring field data, but that is possible only when such influences are quantifiable in a consistent way.
+Even the coding of a procedure used in field data is an issue at times.
 For example, procedures differing in important aspects may all be labeled as “final-offer arbitration” for purposes of an empirical summary , but combining procedures that differ for convenience complicates how a researcher can determine the effectiveness of a certain type of ADR procedure.